glenasmith/pluralsight-primeng/xample-scripts/forms.md

 Working with Custom Templates:

+Note: This applies to drop downs, multiselects, and many of the components we've already covered.

 ("item" tells Prime to use custom templates.
 Let is used for the assignment to that in *ngFor style)